SirSkaro/pokeapi-reactor/README.md

 ```

 #### Application Context
 Import one of pokeapi-reactor's configurations as well as specify your own [reactor.netty.http.client.HttpClient](https://projectreactor.io/docs/netty/release/api/reactor/netty/http/client/HttpClient.html) bean.
 Two configurations are available: caching and non-caching.
-Below is an example of a caching configuration.
+Below is an example of a caching configuration which uses a flexible `HttpClient` tuned for high parallel throughput.

 ```java
 @Configuration